Bockstein basis and resolution theorems in extension theory: Proof of the Main Theorem

 \begin{cor} Let $G$ be an abelian group with $P_G=\P$.
 Let $K$ be a connected \emph{CW}-complex with $\pi_1(K)\cong G$.
 Then every compact metrizable space $X$ with $X\tau K$ has to have $\dim X \leq 1$. \end{cor}

-\textit{Proof}: Theorem~\ref{T} is true for $n=1$, so for any compact metrizable space $X$ with $X\tau K$, we can find a compact metrizable space $Z$ with $\dim Z \leq 1$, $Z\tau K$ and a surjective cell-like map $\pi:Z \ra X$.
-Cell-like maps are $G$-acyclic, so in particular, $\pi$ is a $\Z$-acyclic map.
+\textit{Proof}: Theorem~\ref{T} is true for $n=1$, so for any compact metrizable space $X$ with $X\tau K$, we can find a compact metrizable space $Z$ with $\dim Z \leq 1$, $Z\tau K$ and a cell-like map $\pi:Z \ra X$.
+Note that cell-like maps are always surjective.
+Also, cell-like maps are $G$-acyclic, so in particular, $\pi$ is a $\Z$-acyclic map.

 The Vietoris-Begle Theorem implies that a $G$-acyclic map cannot raise $\dim_G$-dimension.
 Since $\dim Z \leq 1$ implies that $\dim_\Z Z\leq 1$, and since $\pi$ is a $\Z$-acyclic map, we have that $\dim_\Z X \leq 1$, too.
 Recall that $\dim_\Z X \leq 1 \ \Leftrightarrow \ \dim X\leq 1$. $\square$